Want a healthier diet? Cut back on processed foods

 • Packaged bread and rolls

-These foods are frequently low in fiber and high in saturated fat, too.
-The good news is that food companies are now banned from adding artery-clogging artificial trans fats to food.
+These foods are frequently low in fiber and high in saturated fat, though food companies are now banned from adding artery-clogging artificial trans fats to them.
 The ban went into effect in June 2018, and all products were expected to be free of trans fats by 2021.

 Ultra-processed foods and your physical health